tonylindeberg/pyscsp/README.md

 The papers (Lindeberg 2013a) and (Lindeberg 2021) demonstrate how the spatial component of the receptive fields of simple cells in the primary visual cortex can be well modelled by directional derivatives of affine Gaussian kernels.
-In the code below, we provide functions for generating such kernels corresponding to directional derivatives of affine Gaussian kernels and for computing the effect of convolving images with such kernels.
+In the affscsp module, we provide functions for generating such kernels corresponding to directional derivatives of affine Gaussian kernels and for computing the effect of convolving images with such kernels.